united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 ```

-### Contextualization + Messages for MQTT-to-postgres
+### Contextualization

-Now the information is available at the mqtt-broker and because of that to all subscribed services.
-But we still need to
-contextualize the information, meaning: we want to link gained data to specific products, because right now we only have
-asset specific values with timestamps.
-We are using two different kinds of product ID's for that: AID's and UID's
-([identifiers](#identifiers) are later explained in detail).
+Now the information is available at the MQTT broker because of that to all subscribed services.
+In the next step this raw data is contextualized, which means to link it to specific products.
+We are using two different kinds of product ID's for that: AID's and UID's ([identifiers](#identifiers) are later explained in detail).

-First microservices should be used (stateless if possible) to convert messages under a `raw` topic into messages under
+To do that we recommend writing microservices.
+You can do that either in Node-RED (our recommendation) or in a programming language of your chosing.
+These microservices convert messages under a `raw` topic into messages under  `processValue` or `processValueString`.

-`processValue` or `processValueString`.
-This typically only requires resending the message under the appropriate topic or
-breaking messages with multiple values apart into single ones.
+This typically only requires resending the message under the appropriate topic or breaking messages with multiple values apart into single ones.

 There are four specific kinds of messages regarding the digital shadow which need to be sent to the the `MQTT-to-postgres`
 function: